gatsbyjs/gatsby/docs/contributing/pair-programming.md

 ## How to sign up

 We allow booking up to 30 days in advance, and spots tend to fill up fast.
 If we’re all booked up today, check back tomorrow for the next batch of spots.
-The core team is spread across North America and Europe, so most time zones will have availability during working hours.
+The core team is spread across North America, India, and Europe, so most time zones will have availability during working hours.

 [Reserve your spot today][cal] and let’s build something amazing together!